Ferraah/XIOS3_Coupling_mirror/0_xios_intro/README.md

 Parameters for the receiving context (red arrows) \
 recv_offset = 5ts
-recv_freq = 4ts $\implies$ In order of field arrival from the source model, it makes them available for the receiving model every 4ts starting from $0 + recv\_ offset$
+recv_freq = 4ts $\implies$ In order of field arrival from the source model, it makes them available for the receiving model every 4ts starting from $0 + recv\_ offset$.

 ### Note there is an asymmetry between offsetting the "puts" vs the "gets" (start from 1 vs 0)